01 of 13

 - Best Cities: Seville, Granada, Cordoba, Toledo, Jerez, Ronda, and Cadiz

 - Best Guided Tours: a Four-day tour of Seville, Cordoba, Granada, and Toledo

 - Best Cities: Barcelona, Cuenca, and Valencia

-- Best Guided Tour: Four-day tour of Barcelona and Valencia
+- Best Guided Tour: a Four-day tour of Barcelona and Valencia

 West of Madrid